LukeShortCloud/rootpages/src/linux_commands/virtualization.rst

-   "snapshot-create-as <VM_NAME> <SNAPSHOT_NAME>", "create a snapshot of the virtual machine", "" "snapshot-list", "view all of the available snapshots", "" "snapshot-revert --domain <VM> <SNAPSHOT_NAME>", "revert a VM image to a snapshot", ""
+   "snapshot-create-as <VM_NAME> <SNAPSHOT_NAME>", "create a snapshot of the virtual machine", "" "snapshot-list", "view all of the available snapshots", "" "snapshot-revert --domain <VM> <SNAPSHOT_NAME>", "revert a VM image to a snapshot", "" "net-list", "list the active libvirt networks", "" "net-list --all", "show all of the defined libvirt networks", "" "net-define", "add a new libvirt network configuration based on an XML file", "" "net-start", "start a libvirt network", "" "net-destroy", "forcefully stop a libvirt network", "" "net-autostart", "enable the libvirt network to be started when the libvirtd service is also started", "" "net-undefine", "remove the configure for the libvirt network", ""

 virt-customize
 ~~~~~~~~~~~~~~